UseMuse/ASP.NET.5.CORE.MVC.WEBPACK5/README.md

 Managing ASP.NET 5 Core MVC front-end dependencies with npm and webpack 5 JQuery

-Added a second branch with bootstrap 3 for place 4, with examples of using DataTables (jquery) and fancyapps fancybox
+Added a second branch with bootstrap 3 instead of 4, with examples of using DataTables (jquery) and fancyapps fancybox